 The Chau Chak Wing Museum is part of the University of Sydney and operate within the policies of the University.
 You can find out more about our collection guidelines and repatriation policy below.

-The collections guidelines (pdf, 913KB) inform the management, curation, and development of the Sydney University Museums collections and details how museum staff carry out their responsibilities.
+The collections guidelines (pdf, 913KB) inform the management, curation, and development of the Chau Chak Wing Museum collections and details how museum staff carry out their responsibilities.
 The purpose of these guidelines is to articulate the ethics, standards and practices of activities relating to the ownership, management and curation of our collections.
 These activities include the acquisition, deaccession, documentation, preservation and handling, risk management, loan, exhibition and access to collections.